-Feelings on the semi-formal dress code vary significantly from person to person.
+Feelings on the semi-formal dress code vary significantly between each person.

 Some men are thrilled at the prospect of semi-formal attire.
 It means they don’t have to don a tuxedo and feel stiff all evening.